MicrosoftDocs/Viva/Viva/glint/alerts-report-attrition-risk.md

 ---
-title: Use the Alerts and Attrition Risk report
+title: Use the Viva Glint Alerts and Attrition Risk report
 description: The Alerts report finds statistically significant patterns, outliers, and deviations from past scores to surface populations or demographic groups that have opportunities for improvement. ms.author: SarahBerg
 author: SarahAnneBerg